How to Inspect Exterior Flashing for Damage

 Assuming Caulk Failure Is the Root Cause

 Cracked or missing sealant is easy to spot, but it is often not the main issue.
-Flashing is the primary water barrier.
-If flashing is missing or improperly installed, resealing alone will not solve the problem.
+Flashing is what should direct water out and away before it reaches the wall or roof assembly.
+If flashing is missing, reversed, buried, or improperly integrated, resealing the surface may only hide the problem while water continues entering behind the exterior layer.

 Understanding the underlying causes helps avoid misdiagnosis.
 For more detail, see why exterior flashing develops leaks.